'Sexist, racist, extremist': Brits slam Trump ahead of U.K. state visit

 Emily Thornberry, one of Labour's most senior lawmakers and would-be foreign secretary under a Labour government, said Trump had "systematically assaulted all the shared values that unite our two countries."
 She said Prime Minister Theresa May had "no business wasting taxpayers' money on all the pomp, ceremony and policing costs that will come with this visit."

-This could all add up to a somewhat frosty reception from what is supposed to be the U.S.' closest ally.
+This could all add up to a somewhat frosty reception from what is supposed to be America's closest ally.

 Tens of thousands pack London streets to protest Trump visitJuly 13, 201801:07

-Khan has been one of the most senior opponents of Trump in the U.K. and in January 2018 said he represented "the polar opposite of our city's values of inclusion, diversity and tolerance."
+Khan has been one of the most vocal opponents of Trump in the U.K., and in January 2018 he said Trump represented "the polar opposite of our city's values of inclusion, diversity and tolerance."

-Trump himself then responded to this, calling him "pathetic" and saying he did a "terrible job" at dealing with the London Bridge terror attack in June 2017.
+Trump responded by calling Khan "pathetic" and saying the mayor had done a "terrible job" of dealing with the London Bridge terror attack in June 2017.
 Some of Khan's supporters believe that Trump focused on him because he is a Muslim.

-Arriving June 3, the president and first Lady Melania Trump will likely be greeted by a lavish ceremony and a banquet with the Queen and 150 distinguished guests.
+Arriving June 3, the president and his wife, Melania, will likely be greeted by a lavish ceremony and a banquet with the queen and 150 distinguished guests.
 Then on June 5 they will attend a ceremony in the southern coastal city of Portsmouth to commemorate the 75th anniversary of the D-Day landings.

 By its very nature, this year's state visit means the president cannot avoid this bear pit.

-He will arrive in a country embittered and riven over Brexit, and with Prime Minister May in almost a perpetual state of crisis.
+He will arrive in a country embittered and riven over Brexit, and with the prime minister in almost a perpetual state of crisis.

 As across most of Europe, the president is unpopular in Britain.
 Less than a third of Brits have any confidence in him at all, according to a study by the Pew Research Center last year.